binbard/small-scripts/README.md

-# tkinter-loading
+# $ small-scripts _

 ### Description
-A minimal GUI based loading screen in python backed by tkinter

-### Dependencies

-* python3
-* tkinter
+A repository containing some lightweight scripts for ease-of-use and tinkering purposes, for fun and profit.

 ### Downloading and Executing
-* Download the repo
+* Just download the repo
-* Run the SplashScreen.py file

-## Help

-Your advise/help is welcome.
-Post it under issues
+* And run any script of choice

 ## Contribution

 Your contrution is fully welcomed.
 A little contibution too helps the project improve.

-## Authors

-N/A

 ## License